Marcus-Forte/yocto-raspi/Readme.md

 # Yocyo-raspi

-Simple, minimal example on building <custom> raspberrypi5 images.
+Simple, minimal example on building _custom_ Raspberryp 5 images.
+Produces an image with a very simple distro with systemd, and console interface.

 ## Usage

-1. Open folder in container.
+1. Open folder in dev container.
-2. `source /yocto/poky/oe-init-build-env` for raspberry || `source /yocto/poky/oe-init-build-env build-qemu` for qemu.
+2. `source /yocto/poky/oe-init-build-env`.
-3. Add this layer in bitbake: `bitbake-layers add-layer /yocto/workspace/meta-hello/`
+3. Add this layers with bitbake:
+- `bitbake-layers add-layer /yocto/workspace/meta-simple/`
+- `bitbake-layers add-layer /yocto/workspace/meta-raspberrypi`
+4. Change `build/local.conf` file:
-4. Select add `MACHINE ?= "raspberrypi5"` for raspberry image.
+- Add `MACHINE ?= "raspberrypi5"` for raspberry image or any qemu.
-5. `bitbake my-img`
+- Add `DISTRO ?= "myimg"` for the custom distro.

- - If problem downloading kernel occurs, look into the log for the git command and simply run it from a terminal manually.
+NOTE: If problem downloading kernel occurs, look into the log for the git command and simply run it from a terminal manually.

 ## Config

 At `local.conf`:
-- Pick any machine.
-- Use `DISTRO ?= "marcus"`
+- Add more packages with: `IMAGE_INSTALL:append = " <packages> ...`

 ## Build

 - `bitbake my-img`

 ## Qemu
-If a qemu machine was chosen, use (from docker):
+If a qemu machine was chosen, use (from dev container):
 - `runqemu slirp nographics`

+## TODO

+- Nvidia Jetson Nano images.